Kurt Tucholsky

 Kurt Tucholsky ([kʊʁt tu.ˈxɔls.ki]; 9 January 1890 – 21 December 1935) was a German journalist, satirist, and writer.
 He also wrote under the pseudonyms Kaspar Hauser (after the historical figure), Peter Panter, Theobald Tiger and Ignaz Wrobel.

-Tucholsky was one of the most important journalists of the Weimar Republic.
-As a politically engaged journalist and temporary co-editor of the weekly magazine Die Weltbühne he proved himself to be a social critic in the tradition of Heinrich Heine.
-He was simultaneously a satirist, an author of satirical political revues, a songwriter and a poet.
-He saw himself as a left-wing democrat and pacifist and warned against anti-democratic tendencies – above all in politics, the military – and the threat of National Socialism.
+A politically engaged journalist and temporary co-editor of the weekly magazine Die Weltbühne, he was also a satirist, an author of satirical political revues, a songwriter, and a poet.
+He saw himself as a left-wing democrat and pacifist and warned against anti-democratic tendencies — above all in politics and the military — and the threat of Nazism.
 His fears were confirmed when the Nazis came to power in January 1933.
-In May of that year he was among the authors whose works were banned as "un-German", and burned; he was also among the first authors and intellectuals whose German citizenship was revoked.
+In May of that year he was among the authors whose works were banned as "un-German" and burned; he was also among the first authors and intellectuals whose German citizenship was revoked.

-According to Istvan Deak, Tucholsky was Weimar Germany's most controversial political and cultural commentator, who published over 2,000 essays, manifestos, poems, critiques, aphorisms, and stories.
+According to Istvan Deak, Tucholsky was Weimar Germany's most controversial political and cultural commentator.
+He published over 2,000 essays, manifestos, poems, critiques, aphorisms, and stories.